dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-13-bitcoin-is-an-idea.md

 governments.
 Satoshi's genius was the removal of all heads, including his own.

-Again, the essential problem for money in the digital realm boils down to two things: **scarcity**, and **double-spending**.
+Again, the essential problem for money in the digital realm boils down to two
+things: **scarcity**, and **double-spending**.
 While obviously related - you can't have digital scarcity without solving the problem of double-spending - they aren't exactly the same thing.
-Satoshi solved both of these problems at once, by using a peer-to-peer network as a non-central ledger, using a global [timechain][time] to synchronize state, and dynamically adjusting the puzzle difficulty to achieve cryptanalytical stability - making a predictable issuance possible.
+Satoshi solved both of these problems at once, by using a peer-to-peer network as a non-central ledger, using a global timechain to synchronize state, and dynamically adjusting the puzzle difficulty to achieve cryptanalytical stability - making a predictable issuance possible.

 Further, he combined the process of issuance, transfer, and verification, removing the need for any trusted third party.
 The genius